 For singing’s sake.

-If you haven’t read this book before, and if you’re looking for something at least as good as The Hobbit, this is for you.
+If you haven’t read the book before, and if you’re looking for something at least as good as The Hobbit (personally I think it's far better) this is the one for you.

 Picture credits: all illustrations by Mildred E Eldridge for 'The Three Royal Monkeys'